Sigmmma/c20/src/content/h1/h1-ek/h1-sapien/readme.md

 See main page: [recorded-animations](~)

 ## Detail objects painting
+With detail objects added to their palette, you can use the _Tool window_ to adjust painting settings and paint within the _Game window_.

+* {% key "Left Click" /%}: Paints detail objects around the cursor.
+* {% key "Right Click" /%}: Erases detail objects around the cursor.
-* {% key "Shift + Right Click" /%}: Erases all detail objects in a highlighted cell.
+* {% key "Shift + Right Click" /%}: Erases all detail objects in the red-highlighted [cell](~detail_object_collection#cells).
 * {% key "Shift + Control + Right Click" /%}: As above, but also deleted the cell itself.
 * {% key "Shift + Control + L" /%}: Relight detail objects (useful after updating [lightmaps](~)).